askui/askui-dev-docs/docs/docs/general/05-Integrations/containers.md

 ### Connect via VNC

 To check what is happening inside a running container, you can connect via VNC.
 For this, you need to open a browser and navigate to `http://localhost:7900`.
-When [using the testcontainers example code](#starting-container-from-within-beforeall-using-testcontainers), the VNC port to connect to is logged to the console.
+When [using the Testcontainers example code](#starting-container-from-within-beforeall-using-testcontainers), the VNC port to connect to is logged to the console.

 When connecting, enter the password `secret` when asked.